schneems/non-developers-on-rails/source/03-project/README.md

 At a high level a database stores information.
 We're already using it to save the names of our users.
 Most databases are called "relational" databases.
 That is, not only can they store data (a user's name), but they can also store relationships between types of data (an account can belong to a user).

 One way to think about a database is to imagine a giant stored excel spreadsheet.
 In this analogy a worksheet represents a database table.
 We have one table for users and one table for accounts.
-In our tables we will have rows and columns (just like in excel).
-The columns are named, for instance in the user table we have a column named "name", and in the accounts table we have a column named "balance".
+In our tables we will have rows and columns (just like in Excel).
+The columns are named.
+For instance, in the user table we have a column named "name", and in the accounts table we have a column named "balance".
 So far so good.

 Now every time you create a new user, you add a new row to the user table.